kirandash/angular2basics/README.md

 ng g c another --flat --inline-styles --inline-template ng g c another --flat -is -it

+# view encapsulation and shadow html
+This can be turned off.
+This is what defines how css is applied to different components in angular 2 h1[_ngcontent-qpq-0] {
+    color: red;
+}

 # Angular2basics

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.